 Although probably the biggest tourist destination on Mont Saint-Michel, the abbey is 100% worth visiting and exploring on your trip.
 Admission costs 10€ for adults, and is free for EU residents under 26 and all children, ages 18 and under.
-At the ticket counter you can pick up a small pamphlet that gives you a floor plan of the abbey and explains exactly what each space was used for (see image above).
+At the ticket counter you can pick up a small pamphlet that gives you a floor plan of the abbey.
+This explains exactly what each space was used for (see image above).
 The pamphlets are available in many different languages, and the English one is in green.
-You can also take in the great view from the top of the abbey, so long as you make it up there!
+You can also take in the great view from the top of the abbey!
 Mont Saint-Michel is very steep, and requires a lot of climbing to get to the abbey.
 Be sure to wear comfortable shoes!

 MONT SAINT-MICHEL CEMETERY AND EGLISE SAINT-PIERRE

 On your way up to the abbey, you may run into a cemetery that has a gorgeous view of the water leading up to Mont Saint-Michel.
-This cemetery and Catholic church it sits in front are both stunning, and worth visiting both the inside of the church and exploring the cemetery grounds.
+This cemetery and Catholic church are stunning and worth visiting!

 WHERE TO EAT WHEN VISITING MONT SAINT-MICHEL?